Heartburn or Heart Attack: How to Tell the Difference, According to Experts

 The ambiguity in symptoms is caused by the fact that the nerves in the stomach and heart don't clearly signal to the brain where pain originates.

-Nerves in the chest are not as specific as nerves in, say, the hand, says Stephen Kopecky, MD, a cardiologist at the Mayo Clinic in Rochester, Minn.
+Nerves in the chest are not as specific as nerves in, say, the hand, Stephen Kopecky, MD, a cardiologist at the Mayo Clinic in Rochester, Minn., tells Health.
 Dr. Kopecky says if someone were to get hit with a hammer on their little finger, the person would be able to identify which finger was injured.
 But if someone were hurt in the heart, lungs, pancreas, esophagus, or stomach, in each case they may just feel pain coming from the chest.

 "This makes for a real problem when diagnosing," he says.
 "And about half of patients who have a heart attack have minor symptoms (or no symptoms) and do not seek medical attention."

 Although every individual may experience varying symptoms depending on their stomach or heart condition, there are some ways to differentiate between the two.